lqc/thinkcspy/source/functions.rst

         def NAME( PARAMETERS ):
             STATEMENTS

-You can make up any names you want for the functions you create, except that you can't use a name that is a Python keyword, and the names must follow the rules for legal identifiers.
-The parameters specifies what information, if any, you have to provide in order to use the new function.
+We can make up any names we want for the functions we create, except that we can't use a name that is a Python keyword, and the names must follow the rules for legal identifiers.

 There can be any number of statements inside the function, but they have to be indented from the ``def``.
 In the examples in this book, we will use the